 While the certificate does have legal effects, obtaining one is also personally important to some trans men and women as a part of their transition.

-Having an important document, such as a birth certificate, not reflect who you really are and how you live your life can be distressing, can remove your right to privacy about being trans, and can open you up to facing discrimination and harassment when you need to use it to prove who you are.
+Having an important document, such as a birth certificate, not reflect who you really are and how you live your life can be distressing, remove your right to privacy about being trans, and open you up to facing discrimination and harassment when you need to use it to prove who you are.

 30 Bernard Street Edinburgh EH6 6PR